romantictheorist/FPL-Optimization/README.md

 ## Acknowledgments

-A special thanks to Sertalpbila for not only inspiring this project with his own work, but for also providing some incredibly useful video tutorials on how to approach this problem.
-I could not recommend them enough if you wish to tackle this problem yourself!
+A special thanks to Sertalpbila for inspiring this project with his own work and for providing invaluable video tutorials on how to approach the problem.
+If you're looking to tackle this challenge yourself, I highly recommend checking them out!

 * [https://github.com/sertalpbilal/FPL-Optimization-Tools](sertal)
 * [https://www.youtube.com/playlist?list=PLrIyJJU8_viOags1yudB_wyafRuTNs1Ed]()